 Serve

 1. Your kiddo may want for something red and tangy–salsa? ketchup?–to dip; otherwise, this one is good to go.
-I usually keep the tortilla whole for the first few bites so that my son can get acquainted with the flavors inside and the structure of a taco; that often means holding it up for my son until he lets me know how he wants to eat it.
+We usually keep the tortilla whole for the first few bites so that our son can get acquainted with the flavors inside and the structure of a taco; that often meant holding it up for our son until he let us know how he wants to eat it.

 Adapt